ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Points and Shapes.md

 TODO
 Grounded is on the ground, where gravity is pointing, not a wall.
 We dont use originating anymore.
+Points must be in air on on ground, they cannot be inside of something such as inside a wall.
 Surface point is mentioned in [[Darius' Dislocate]] Stable surface is mentioned in [[Gooey Punch]].
 Sphere [[Healing Nova]]